petebrowne/massimo/README.md

 * It concats javascripts using [Sprockets](http://getsprockets.org/)
   and then minifies them using [JSMin](http://github.com/rgrove/jsmin)
 * It renders stylesheets using either [Sass](http://sass-lang.com/) or [Less](http://lesscss.org/)

+## Installation

+Massimo is hosted on [Gemcutter](http://gemcutter.org/) at http://gemcutter.org/gems/massimo, so installation is simply:

+    sudo gem install massimo

 ## Basic Usage